 1) Most museums were closed for three of the eight days I was there.
 New Year’s Day, Three Kings’ Day, and Monday (in general anywhere in the world, most museums are closed on Mondays.)

 3) I lost almost an entire day towards the end of my trip in a drunken stupor.
 One of my hostel roommates wanted to spent his last night in Rome by taking in the nightlife, and I was only too willing to oblige.
 This was one of those nights – we’ve all had them – in which I have no memory of arriving back at the hostel.
 I remember closing down two establishments in Trastevere and then taking the party streetside.
 I remember ordering a steak and a bottle of wine at something like 2:30 in the morning, and that’s it.
-I woke up the next morning in no condition to sightsee, and alas, I was so hungover I forgot to get the contact info for my departing roommate.
+I woke up the next morning in no condition to sightsee, and alas, I was so hungover I forgot to get the contact info of my departing roommate.

 Rome – as intoxicating as it can be – is a strange city as well, in ways both bad and good.
 For starters, it’s built around six hills, which makes navigation a bit of a challenge and which makes a full day’s exploration by foot an exhausting endeavor.
 The metro hits many of the key areas, including the Vatican, Coliseum, and Termini Train Station, but there are just two lines, which means that many areas are not covered.
-(Supposedly, construction of the metro took years and went way over budget because every so many meters the builders would uncover some ancient ruins, and construction would halt while the city planners figured out what to do.
+(Supposedly, construction of the metro took years and went way over budget because every so many meters the builders would uncover some ancient ruins, and construction would halt while city planners figured out what to do.
 And indeed, one of the highlights of exploring Rome by foot is the relative frequency at which you’ll find yourself running into seemingly-random ruins in the middle of what you thought was a regular street or alleyway.)
 A third metro line, long under construction, has to my knowledge still not opened (August 2011 was the original date of completion).

 Most of Rome’s lodging and tourist-targeted dining is located around the train station – a safe but rather dull area.
 The city’s nicest hostel, The Beehive, takes reservations weeks in advance, so last-minute travelers such as myself are delegated to any one of several under-heated, overpriced flophouses.
 My hostel included free breakfast every morning and complimentary pasta and wine most nights – which was a great way to meet fellow travelers – but it was still cold and damp.
 I don’t remember its name but on my recent trip to Rome – in which I opted for a hotel, seeing as I was feeling under the weather – I walked past the site of that 2008-09 hostel and, alas, it was no more.
 Nearly every restaurant in that area serves uninspired pizza or overcooked pasta.
-It’s sad when Rome – capital of a country known for one of the best cuisines in the world – has such dismal dining that an area’s best bet is McDonald’s at the train station.
+It is sad when Rome – capital of a country known for one of the best cuisines in the world – has such dismal dining that an area’s best bet is McDonald’s at the train station.
 (Note: Things seemed to have improved slightly on my 2012 visit – but only slightly).
 Of course, neighborhoods like Trastevere have entire streets lined with amazing restaurants…but can you afford to dine there is the question.

 I won’t say this of everyone in Italy – and nor is it true of every citizen of Rome – but in general, Romans aren’t the friendliest group of people.
 With apologies to Aunt Daniela and Uncle Bruno, and to my (non-Roman) Italian friends as well, most Romans just seem self-absorbed, even rude.
 Service in bars and restaurants is generally lousy, even with tipping becoming more common.
 The hostel staff – locals instead of backpackers, a bit unusual – was receptive but generally cold.
 A bus driver refused to point out my stop to me and even drove past it, despite my having pushed the red button.
 Perhaps he was having a bad day, but still – this has never happened to me anywhere else, ever.
 Perhaps most damning of all, a (different) hostel roommate went missing for over 24 hours until he returned to the room, head bandaged and bleeding heavily from a mugging on the subway platform the night before.
 He had no idea who mugged him, and the Carabinieri made no arrests.
 Passport, money, camera, backpack, winter coat…all gone.

 All is certainly not bad, Loyal Reader.
 I still love Rome, my Roman relatives, and Rome’s colossal millennia of history.
 Because I spent most of my 2012 Rome visit in bed with a stomach virus, I didn’t get to catch up on much of what I had missed the first time, but I saw a substantial amount of Rome and its sights on my 2008-09 holiday trip.
 This reminds me of the original subject of this blog.
 Rome is an incredible place to ring in the New Year.
 By day, Nativity scenes adorn each of the city’s approximately 900 churches.
 St. Peter’s Square boasts one of the world’s largest Christmas trees.
 By night, couples and children ice skate near the Tiber River and Castel Sant’Angelo.
 Everyone drinks espresso like it’s going out of style.
-Every museum, café, bar, restaurant is packed.
+Every museum, café, bar, and restaurant is packed.
 So much energy.

 Ground zero for Rome’s NYE festivities is Piazza del Popolo, a oval-shaped public “square” in which thousands gather first, to set off their own fireworks – sparklers and bottle rockets, mostly – and second, to watch the city’s own fireworks display from Pincio Hill, behind the piazza.
 I shared champagne and idle chit-chat with complete strangers (Americans from Atlanta, IIRC).
-Post-fireworks, I strolled with thousands – or it could have been a million – of merrymakers down Rome’s most prestigious street, Via del Corso.
+Post-fireworks, I strolled with thousands – or it could have been millions – of merrymakers down Rome’s most prestigious street, Via del Corso.
 The sky was clear, the air was crisp, and Rome’s monuments, as seen by moonlight, never looked better.

 Thinking back, I recall this famous Italian saying: Rome, a lifetime is not enough.
 I couldn’t agree more.